 7. Confidentiality & Non-Disclosure Agreements (NDAs):

 Sensitive information is often exchanged during a project.
 The SDA emphasizes the importance of confidentiality and details how client data is protected.
 Non-Disclosure Agreements (NDAs) might be included to ensure sensitive information remains confidential.
+You can also use free templates available online by visiting this link here.

 8. Termination Clause